machine2learn/QGS/Readme.md

 ------|-----|------
 --verbose|Increase the information that QGS prints to the screen.
 Extra information includes number of individuals read and which scores were outputted.|`--verbose`
 --debug|Increase the information that QGS prints to the screen even more.
 Extra information includes every successful read of a variant and which variants are includes and excluded for every score .|`--debug`
---trace|Print every descision that QGS makes.
+--trace|Print every decision that QGS makes.
 This will print **a lot** of output to the screen and significantly slow down the program.
-Only use this option if you need to find out *why* QGS is making some descision and `--debug` is not telling you enough.|`--trace`
+Only use this option if you need to find out *why* QGS is making some decision and `--debug` is not telling you enough.|`--trace`

 If multiple verbosity options are provided, QGS will use the most verbose flag provided.